 Q. How do I cancel my CTP policy?

-A. If you purchase a CTP Certificate from a CTP insurer but don't use the Certificate to register the motor vehicle with Queensland Transport within 30 days of its issue date, simply return the original Certificate to the CTP insurer for a full refund on the premium paid.
-In all other cases where the required cancellation is mid-term in a registration period, the only way a CTP policy can be cancelled is if the Queensland registration is cancelled with Queensland Transport.
-Where the registration is cancelled and the registration plates are handed into Queensland Transport, any refund for your CTP insurance will be included in the registration refund cheque from Queensland Transport.
+A. If you purchase a CTP Certificate from a CTP insurer but don't use the Certificate to register the motor vehicle with Department of Transport and Main Roads within 30 days of its issue date, simply return the original Certificate to the CTP insurer for a full refund on the premium paid.
+In all other cases where the required cancellation is mid-term in a registration period, the only way a CTP policy can be cancelled is if the Queensland registration is cancelled with the Department of Transport and Main Roads.
+Where the registration is cancelled and the registration plates are handed into the Department of Transport and Main Roads, any refund for your CTP insurance will be included in the registration refund cheque from the Department of Transport and Main Roads.

 Q. What if I sell my car?

 A. If you sell your vehicle registered, then your current CTP insurance automatically transfers to the new owner with the vehicle registration.
-If you intend to sell the vehicle unregistered, any refund for your CTP insurance will be included in the registration refund cheque from Queensland Transport once you hand in your registration plates.
+If you intend to sell the vehicle unregistered, any refund for your CTP insurance will be included in the registration refund cheque from the Department of Transport and Main Roads once you hand in your registration plates.